to The Official

 Entwistle and Moon started howling; Hash, not at all sure what was going to happen next, couldn't help laughing, too.
 Here he was with two of the best rockers of the time, and on the edge of getting in trouble too.
 The drinks and the company helped the situation, and it saved what had started out to be a very boring night at Salvation.

 [Keith Moon, an incredible drummer!
-Of course, he was a Leo, Astrologically speaking, like Dino Dinelli of the Rascals, Mitch Mitchell of Jimi Hendrix' Experience, and so many other rock drummers ... as was Hash!]
+Of course, he was a Leo, as were Dino Dinelli of the Rascals, Mitch Mitchell of Jimi Hendrix' Experience, and ...
+Hash!]

 Hash looked up the stairs and saw Vinnie the bouncer-doorman, rolling his eyes, shaking his head, and turning away, so he wouldn't have to look.
 Hash and the two Who spent the rest of the evening at Salvation.